MA MEDIA, CULTURE AND SOCIETY

 PPLM7004A Studying Media is compulsory for those students who do not have a UK Media degree.
 Students with a UK Media degree can obtain a waiver from Course Director and choose additional Options Range B module.

-Assessment for Year 1You will be assessed in a variety of ways, mostly through your essays, but also through presentations, course tests and – very occasionally – an exam.
+You’ll be assessed in a variety of ways, mostly through your essays, but also through presentations, course tests and – occasionally – an exam.

 Important InformationWhilst the University will make every effort to offer the modules listed, changes may sometimes be made arising from the annual monitoring and review of modules.
 Where this activity leads to significant change to a programme and modules, the University will endeavour to consult with affected students.
 The University may not be able to offer a module for reasons outside of its control, such as the illness of a member of staff.
 Availability of optional modules may be restricted owing to timetabling, lack of demand, or limited places.
 Where this is the case, you will be asked to make alternative module choices and you will be supported during this process.